Toys for little boys. Get ideas for toys for your son that he will absolutely love. These will make great gifts and be fun for years to come.

 Review: Here is our train table story.
 We found one at a garage sale for $10.
 We didn’t think we had room for it, but you can’t pass that up!
 So we brought it home and set it up in Brayden’s room.
 It was nice, but it really just took up too much room.
 We decided to take the top off and set the track up on it and slide it in and out from under Brayden’s bed.
 This worked well.
 When we moved, we were able to fit the train table in Brayden’s room very easily.
 The children play with the train set a lot more with the table than when it was on the floor.
 It isn’t necessary, but it is easier and more comfortable to play with trains when you aren’t crawling around on the floor.

 Buy Again?: Yes.
-I would of course spend $10!
+I would, of course, spend $10!
 But if we hadn’t found that deal, I would definitely say it is worth the price of buying new.
 There are a lot of options, so I am just linking to tables in general.
 Ours has drawers underneath, which we love.
-Train Tables
+You can get train tables that come with train sets, so you might check those out.